Setup a Bearded Dragon Habitat Like a BOSS!

 You might be wondering:

-Is sand a good option for my bearded dragon habitat?
+Is sand a good option for my bearded dragon tank?

 It’s a controversial subject due to the possibility of impaction.